Papers in Progress

 “Human Rights Triage: Do Human Rights INGOs Advocate Where They Are Most Effective?”

 Why do international human rights nongovernmental organizations (INGOs) ignore certain causes, countries, and victims and prioritize others?
 Plausibly, human rights INGOs advocate where they are most effective.
 They gain authority and legitimacy not by dumping all of their resources into lost causes, but by prioritizing causes, countries, and victims where they are more likely to be effective.
-At first glance, the lost cause hypothesis is intuitive and plausible.
-However, the evidence suggests a surprising result: human rights INGOs do not appear to make effectiveness their key objective, which implies that an interest in maximizing effectiveness is not the key determinant influencing their de facto triage.
+At first glance, the Effectiveness Hypothesis is intuitive and plausible.
+However, the evidence suggests a surprising result: human rights INGOs do not appear to make effectiveness their key objective.
 I develop many specific observable implications based on the assumption that effectiveness is the key objective.
-I then evaluate these implications against the empirical record, examining whether human rights INGOs systematically monitor their own effectiveness, whether external or internal accountability standards hold them to being effective, whether charity rating agencies grade human rights INGOs based on effectiveness criteria, whether their donors make charitable giving decisions based on a consideration of the charity’s effectiveness, and whether human rights INGOs prioritize cause areas that have been demonstrated by experimental studies to be the most cost-effective.
+I then evaluate these implications against the empirical record, examining whether (1) the 24 top leading INGOs in the “global altruism” sector systematically monitor their own effectiveness, (2) external or internal accountability standards hold them to being effective, (3) charity rating agencies grade INGOs based on effectiveness criteria, (4) their donors make charitable giving decisions based on a consideration of the charity’s effectiveness, and (5) leading INGOs prioritize cause areas that have been demonstrated by experimental studies to be the most cost-effective.
 I systematically find a lack of support for the claim that effectiveness is a key objective for human rights INGOs.
-This finding raises important questions for scholars of human rights INGOs.
+This finding raises important questions for scholars of international NGOs.
 If effectiveness is not their key objective, then what is?
-Is human rights advocacy the most effective route to advancing human well-being?
+Does human rights advocacy, as currently practiced, come close to offering the most effective route to advancing positive social change and improving overall human well-being?

 “Human Rights Treaty Obligations and State Commitment” with Wayne Sandholtz